adhere-tech/adhere-tech.github.io/README.md

 # AdHere

-AdHere is an automated framework assess the compliance with the Better Ads Standards and help website developers to detect, pinpoint and fix the violations.
+AdHere is an automated framework that assesses the compliance with the Better Ads Standards and helps website developers to detect, pinpoint and fix the violations.
 AdHere can precisely pinpoint ads on the fly and identify participating ad networks.
 It can also provide fix suggestions for developers to either change ad attributes to comply with the Better Ads Standards or remove